The Sword in the Stone

 As you may remember two paragraphs ago, Arthur promised to keep to his schooling, but now he’s become a squire.
 At first I was kinda confused as to why Merlin would be mad at Arthur even though he knows Arthur will eventually become King Arthur, but I thought about it and it makes perfect sense now.
 Sure Merlin has seen the future, but it’s never set in stone, and each individual makes their own future, so that’s why Merlin’s pissed.
 However, this is followed by the most random exit I’ve ever seen a character have.
 Merlin in his rage just randomly shouts “Blow me to Bermuda!” and his magic does just that.
 He suddenly rockets out of the tower and to Bermuda.
 What?
 In a way it’s kinda funny with just how random it is, especially since we’ll also see him again in less than 10 minutes of screen time anyway, but it also begs the question: why do it at all?
 Was it just for the sake of that joke?
 I mean if I laugh at it does that make it worth it?
 Sure, why not?

-So now at the New Year’s Day Tournament, Kay is getting preparing for his match when Arthur suddenly realizes he forgot Kay’s sword.
+So now at the New Year’s Day Tournament, Kay is preparing for his match when Arthur suddenly realizes he forgot Kay’s sword.
 He tells Kay which predictably results in Kay lashing out at him and Arthur goes back to the inn to retrieve it.
 While there, Archimedes (who’s still with Arthur) notices a sword in a churchyard.
 Wouldn’t you know it, it’s the titular sword itself!
 One thing that kinda bugs me is that the narrator in the beginning of the movie explained that the sword was forgotten, but here it is just sitting in a churchyard no more than 5 meters away from civilization.
 Maybe what the narrator meant wasn’t that the sword was entirely forgotten, but people just straight up stopped caring.
 Either way, they could’ve worded that better.

 Arthur goes right up to the sword and tries pulling it out when some heavenly light glows down upon it.